 In fact, we love it because it’s one of the highest-paid professions that don’t require a college degree, according to recent BLS data.

-If you are fascinated by the human heart and have a love of technology and helping others, then keep reading to discover what a career as an EKG technician offers!
+If you are fascinated by the human heart, have a love of technology and like to help others, then keep reading to discover what a career as an EKG technician offers!

 What Does an EKG Technician Do?